© 2020 All rights Reserved.

 a local lodging listing,

-self guided hunters conducts their own scouting then hunts.
+self guided hunters conducts their own scouting and hunt on their own schedule.

 Recommendations will be to numbered properties.
 First year members get extra attention as a means to ensure they do not waste time by traveling to a wrong lease what they are after.